seanpmaxwell/Typescript-Best-Practices/README.md

   - ...everything in between... (i.e. `name`)
   - `// @FK + "join type" (i.e. 1-1 or 1-many)`: foreign-key
   - `// @AC`: auditing columns which are not also foreign-keys (i.e. `createdAt`, `updatedAt`)
-  - `// @Tr`: transient entries appended to an object outside the database level
+  - `// @TE`: transient entries appended to an object outside the database level
     - Generally, try to use derived-types in place of entities with transient-keys.

 #### User model snippet